Healthy Children Healthy Futures

 Programs:

 Board: Supported by an exemplary Advisory Board of visionary professionals from the public and private sectors.
 Founding board chair was Matilda Cuomo, former first lady of New York and CEO of Mentoring USA.
-Since 2010, the Board has been led by former Assistant Surgeon General USPHS for Child Health, Woodie Kessel MD, MPH.
+The Board is led by former Assistant Surgeon General USPHS for Child Health, Woodie Kessel MD, MPH.

 Publications: HCHF papers that identify positive program outcomes for children are published in a peer-review journal.